The CST Bounce Universe model -- a parametric study: Conclusion and outlook

-We would like to thank Jin U Kang, Changhong Li and Yuan Xin for useful discussions.
-This research project has been supported in parts by the Jiangsu Ministry of Science and Technology under contract BK20131264, Natural Science Foundation of China under contract 11405084.
-We also acknowledge the Priority Academic Program Development for Jiangsu Higher Education Institutions (PAPD).
+\Acknowledgements{We would like to thank Jin U Kang, Changhong Li and Yuan Xin for useful discussions.
+This research project has been supported in parts by the NSF China under Contract No.~11775110 and No.~11690034.
+We also acknowledge the European Union's Horizon 2020 Research and Innovation~(RISE) programme under the Marie Sk\'lodowska-Curie grant agreement No.~644121, and the Priority Academic Program Development for Jiangsu Higher Education Institutions (PAPD).}